Handling Sparse Rewards in Reinforcement Learning Using Model Predictive Control: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel approach to handle the challenges of sparse rewards in reinforcement learning~(RL) using model predictive control~(MPC) as an experience source.
 We show that the MPC demonstrations guide the RL agent to converge faster and find better policies.
 In the domain of robot navigation, our approach outperforms pure reinforcement learning algorithms in terms of success rate as well as number of collisions and timeouts.
 Furthermore, our ablation study shows the effect of varying the MPC rate on the training result.
-Finally, we showed that the learned controller can be successfully applied to a real robot.\\ As MPC can be applied to a variety applications, our approach is transferrable to other domains in the sparse reward setting where MPC is applicable.
+Finally, we showed that the learned controller can be successfully applied to a real robot.\\